 - Maintain eye contact with the audience.

-If you’re unsure whether or not you’re doing it right, read this article on How NOT to Give a Presentation.
+If you’re unsure whether or not you’re doing it right, read this article on.

 Finally, in order to prepare a stunning presentation, you may also be interested in the following articles:

 What are your tips for a killer presentation?
 Present them to us in the comments.